Wearable Technology

 Our mental health has gone digital

-Apps, wearables and ingestibles that support digital mental health have profound social, ethical, and legal implications, says University of Melbourne expert
+Apps, wearables and ingestibles that support digital mental health have lowered barriers to access but have profound social, ethical, and legal implications

 Why you don’t want ‘phantom energy’ on a spacecraft

-Measuring and removing ‘phantom’ levels of electricity from energy harvesting devices has been challenging – until now, say University of Melbourne experts.
+Measuring and removing unexpected ‘phantom’ levels of electricity from energy harvesting devices has been challenging – until now

 Harvesting big energy from small movement

-University of Melbourne researchers have collaborated on a new material that can harvest up to 400 times more energy from movement than currently possible
+A new material designed to harvest up to 400 times more energy from movement than currently possible has potential applications in biomedicine and geospatial monitoring

 Wearable devices that use human energy

-University of Melbourne researchers are looking at new ways to capture, reuse and recycle energy made by the human body to power wearable electronic devices.
+The human body produces a tremendous amount of energy.
+Now, researchers are looking at different ways to capture, reuse and recycle this energy to power our electronic devices

 Clever socks connecting remote patients and physios